 From swilling Cosmopolitans in lower Manhattan with Sanford to missing Carrie's bust of a 35th birthday party at Il Cantinori, we've grown up alongside Carrie Bradshaw, Samantha Jones, Charlotte York, and Miranda Hobbes on Sex and the City.

-From taste-testing Tartinis with Stanford on the Lower East Side to fleeing her bust of a 35th birthday party at Il Cantinori (the one downtown), we've grown up alongside Carrie Bradshaw and her many adventures involving both sex and the city.
-The iconic six-season series (and two movies) contextualized an idealized Manhattan life in the '90s that went on to fuel the lofty lifestyle aspirations for generations of women to come.
-Beyond the covetable clothes, racks of shoes, and seemingly endless lunching opportunities in the then-burgeoning Meatpacking District, the carefully curated home décor set the backdrop for the enviable lives of Carrie, Charlotte, Miranda, and Samantha.
+The iconic six-season series contextualized an idealized Manhattan life in the '90s that fueled the lofty lifestyle aspirations for generations to come.
+Beyond the covetable clothes, the endless stream of dates, and the limitless lunches, the carefully curated home décor of Carrie, Samantha, Charlotte, and Miranda set the backdrop for the enviable lives of the iconic foursome.

-Take a peek into Carrie, Charlotte, Samantha, and Miranda's New York City apartments we all know and love.
+Take a peek inside the iconic New York City apartments belonging to the fearsome foursome that we all know and love.